African-American upper class: Other social and family organizations

 A few organizations have been founded specifically for upper class black men.
 Some of these include the Comus Social Club, the What Good Are We Social Club a.k.a.
 "The Whats" (Howard University, Washington, DC), the Reveille Club, the Hellians (Washington, DC; Baltimore, Maryland; and Jackson, Mississippi), the Chesterfield Club of Selma, Alabama the Thebans, the Tux Club, the Consorts, Bachelor-Benedict Club, the National Association of Guardsmen, the El Dorado Club of Houston, Texas, and the Bonanza Social Club of Baton Rouge, Louisiana.

 Home ownership rates

 According to a 2007 estimate, 80 percent of upper-class blacks own their own homes.
-This is compared to 66 percent of those earning more than $50,000 and 52 percent of those who earn between $30,000 and $49,999 in income.
+This is compared to 66 percent of all Americans earning more than $50,000 and 52 percent of those who earn between $30,000 and $49,999 in income.

 Notable black business districts during segregation

 The following are a few black business districts, areas, and cities that swelled with success during the era of legal segregation, which also contributed to the rise of the African-American upper class.